Information about gravitational-wave detections made by LIGO to date.

 - Science Summaries

 - LIGO Open Science Center (LOSC): Download LIGO data or explore tutorials on LIGO data analysis.
+See also their data release page for links to audio of LIGO events.

 - Timeline and brief history of the LIGO project.